skorokithakis/stavros-notes/content/software/decrypt-audible-audiobooks.md

 To decrypt Audible audiobooks:

-1. Use [audible-cli](https://github.com/mkb79/audible-cli) to get your activation bytes (run `audible quickstart`.
+1. Use [audible-cli](https://github.com/mkb79/audible-cli) to get your activation bytes (run `audible quickstart`).
-2. Use [Libation](https://github.com/rmcrackan/Libation) to decrypt audiobooks.
+2. Use [Libation](https://github.com/rmcrackan/Libation) to manage and decrypt your audiobooks.
+3. Play them on whatever player you like!

 Also, with ffmpeg: